-- Review your accounting software to ensure it is set up to separately track all revenues and expenses of the each grant award. - 7.
+- Review your accounting software and chart of accounts to ensure it is set up to separately track all revenues and expenses of each grant award. - 7.
 Make sure you have accurate, financial statements.
 Prepare final adjusted trial balance and the SEFA. - 8.
 Create an audit workpaper folder and up back-up workpapers to support your trial balance numbers to ensure accuracy. - Review policies and procedures (financial and procurement) and ensure they are updated with 2 CFR 200 and NAHASDA regulations. - 10.
-Perform accounting in accordance with GAAP and GASB!
+Perform accounting in accordance with Governmental GAAP.